exporl/apex-documentation/development/apex-release-guide.md

   data/config, and in examples.
-* Call the apex-schema-documentation script, which&mdash;when supplied with the `--oxygen` directory&mdash;will make the necessary changes to the apex3-documentation-schemas worktree.
+* Call the apex-schema-documentation script, which&mdash;when supplied with the `--oxygen` directory&mdash;will make the necessary changes to the apex-documentation-schemas worktree.

 The changes will still need to be committed.
-Start in apex3-documentation-schemas, which is a submodule of apex3-documentation.
-Then commit the updated submodule to apex3-documentation.
+Start in apex-documentation-schemas, which is a submodule of apex-documentation.
+Then commit the updated submodule to apex-documentation.
 As a final step commit the documentation submodule together with the changes made in the Apex root project.

 Releasing binaries